mattallty/muguet/README.md

 # More complex
 # despite not recommended, this container expose several services (mysql, apache, node.js)
-# So we have to setup a hostname-map so each service will be given a distinct hostname:
+# So we have to setup a hostname-map so each service will be given a distinct hostname
-#
 bigcontainer:
-  build: ./build/docker/my-container
+  image: big/big-container
   ports:
     - "3306"
     - "80"